 In other words, the purpose of either algorithm, Latent Semantic Indexing (LSI) or Natural Language Processing (NLP) is to produce Search Engine Results Pages (SERPs) that are up-to-date and relevant to the user.
 In laymen's terms, search engine algorithms frequently stir the pot to allow newer sites to appear to a vast and ever changing audience.
 However, if the site is not properly coded, your chances of visibility exponentially decline.

 The answer is unfortunately - as long as it takes.
-While no one outside of the search engine research laboratories at Goggle, Yahoo, and Bing knows precisely what determines algorithmic search engine positioning, Teknowerkz meticulously review's dozens of criteria before implementing an SEO campaign.
-This methodical approach is intended to ensure that your website will receive maximum exposure.
+While no individual outside of the search engine research laboratories at Goggle, Yahoo, Bing, and every other search engine knows precisely what determines algorithmic search engine positioning, Teknowerkz meticulously review's dozens of criteria before implementing an SEO campaign.
+This methodical approach is intended to ensure that your website is ready to receive maximum exposure.